 Class Work/Make-Up Policy: Students are expected to complete all work assigned in each class.

-A pupil absent from school under this section shall be allowed to complete all assignments and tests missed during the absence that can be reasonably provided and upon, satisfactory completion with a reasonable period of time, shall be given full credit (EC 48205) Homework may be requested for absences of three (3) or more days.
+- If a student has an excused absence, they shall be allowed to complete all assignments and tests missed during the absence period that can be reasonably provided and upon satisfactory completion within a reasonable period of time, shall be given full credit (EC 48205). - Homework may be requested for absences of three (3) or more days.
 Please contact the teachers directly (email/phone call) to retrieve any missing assignments due to an excused absence and allow at least 24 hours for teachers to respond with information regarding your request.
-Some teachers may require make-up work upon a student's return to school.
-Teachers are not required to provide homework or make-up activities to those students who have been suspended as the absences during a suspension are not excused absences.
+Some teachers may require make-up work upon a student's return to school. - Teachers are not required to provide homework or make-up activities to those students who have been suspended as absences during a suspension are not excused absences.
 (EC48913).

-If the excused absences are long term (more than 2 weeks) and have a medical note, please contact the counseling office to set up alternative options.
+• If the excused absences are long term (5 or more days) and have a medical, please contact the counseling office to set up alternative options.